How To Use These Maps

 Click on the location icons on the map to browse information about each clinic, such as the facility name, contact information, fee and insurance information, a description of services, hours of operation and more.
 You may need to call some clinics for more information.

 We value your feedback, and look forward to improving this tool for you and others based on your thoughts and experiences using it.
 Please share your user experience with us, especially if you find errors in the eligibility listings so we can correct those right away.
-Select the link above and feel free to leave feedback at any time.
+Feel free to leave feedback at any time.
 Thank you again for partnering with us to develop this pilot project fully!